sarahhcodes/sarahhcodes/README.md

 - 👋 Hi, I’m Sarah H(udson)!
 - 👀 I’m interested in frontend web dev, game dev, and generative art.
-- 🌱 I’m a Computer Science student at the University of London, and I'm currently upgrading my web dev skills.
+- 🌱 I’m currently a Computer Science student at the University of London.
 - 🎨 I also have a Bachelor of Media Arts from Emily Carr University, and I'm super interested in combining art & tech.
 - 📫 Twitter @sarahhcodes || Instagram @sarahhmakes